September 1, 2020

-In January 2019, I was invited by Michael Rabiger to join him in co-authoring the 7th edition of his long-running textbook Directing the Documentary.
-The title was released on May 22, 2020.
+In January 2019, I was invited by Michael Rabiger to join him in co-authoring the 7th edition of his popular textbook Directing the Documentary.
+The title, published by Routledge, was released on May 22, 2020.

-The 7th edition includes brand new content on the rise of the documentary series, the impact of video on demand and content aggregators, updated information on prosumer and professional video (including 4K+), coverage of new audio & lighting solutions and trends in post-production, coverage of the immersive documentary, and provides practical sets of solutions for low, medium, and high budget documentary film productions throughout.
-The companion website has also been fully updated to include a wide variety of projects, additional project ideas, and professional film examples.
+The new edition includes new and updated content on the rise of the documentary series, the impact of video on demand and content aggregators, updated information on prosumer and professional video, coverage of new audio and lighting solutions and trends in post-production, coverage of the immersive documentary, and offers practical sets of solutions for low, medium, and high budget documentary film productions throughout.
+Over 50 new films are cited to further discussions of form and content and the companion website is fully updated to include a wide variety of new and revised projects.